sarasaezALS/ALS-Drug-Repositioning/README.md

 ## Introduction

 Amyotrophic lateral sclerosis (ALS) is a devastating neurological disease with no cure.
-Human genetic discoveries have revealed many genetic loci associated with disease predisposition.
-These findings are fundamental because drug targets with genetic support are more likely to succeed in clinical trials.
+Human genetic findings are fundamental because drug targets with genetic support are more likely to succeed in clinical trials.

 Here, we have developed a pipeline to prioritize drugs than can be repurposed for treating ALS based on genetics, transcriptomics, and cell-based drug perturbations.
 Our findings using this method were validated using health claim records from U.S. Medicare beneficiaries.

 These computational methodologies represent a step forward in finding effective treatments for ALS and other neurological disorders.